goldingn/bayes_ecology_course/README.md

 Scroll down for the schedule and [software installation instructions](#software-to-install).

+You can view all these files on GitHub, or to download them directly [ [click here](https://www.dropbox.com/sh/mn7thtbxvkwzppo/AABc1tiNrnObVQTv2d2ngpTfa?dl=0) ]

 ## Schedule

 This schedule is deliberately light on details - we'll introduce Bayesian theory and practical issues, and cover lots of example models in the *Examples and Exercises* sections.
 We have lots of examples to choose from and plan to adapt (and add to) these depending on the interests and experience of the participants.